Cybersecurity

 To mitigate these risks, financial industry threat monitoring is crucial, as recent cyber attacks have demonstrated the need for collaborative efforts to prevent data breaches.
 One such attack was the First American Financial data leak, which exposed millions of clients' personal information.
 Compliance with cybersecurity regulations in the finance sector is critical to prevent such incidents from happening again.

-The finance sector, including fintech and banks, face more or less identical regulatory requirements.
+Enterprise cybersecurity is critical as the finance sector, including fintech and banks, face similar regulatory requirements.
 As they handle highly sensitive client information, many regulatory compliance requirements apply to them.
 Companies in the finance sector must protect their client data by law.
 For this reason, data breaches are extremely harmful to these industries.
 Not only can they irreversibly ruin a company's reputation, but a company can lose its operating license or be fined for mismanaging private client data.

 The pressure on financial service providers is high, as 8 out of 10 US citizens believe businesses aren't competent enough to secure their financial information in case of a cybersecurity accident, and 57% of consumers think organizations don't do enough to protect their data.